bchase1/myBikePlace/applicationFlow.md

 # Application Flow

 ## User Sign Up
-	1. User chooses sign up on the menu (available on all pages, unless the user is signed in already)
+	1. User chooses sign up on the menu
-	2. User fills out the sign up form and submits
+	2. User fills out the sign up form and submits (user will create a user id which he/she will need to view bikes, bike rides, and user information)
 	3. Request goes to sign up servlet
 	4. Servlet creates a user object and then creates user in the database
 	5. Response to user confirming addition (show a message on the jsp)